jelenkoc/blog/content/_index.md

 ---
-title: "Moving images in space-time"
+title: Moving images in space-time
-featured_image: '/images/dog.jpg'
+featured_image: "/images/dog.jpg"
-description: "Blog that never stops."
+description: Movies and series in historical and geographical context

 ---

-Welcome to my blog.
-Blog like a blog.
-Ligature ffi.